toralf/tinderbox/README.md

     sudo /opt/tb/bin/chr.sh <image>

 This bind-mount all desired directories from the host system.
 Without any argument an interactive login is made afterwards.
-Otherwise the argumenti(s) are treated as command(s) to be run within that image before the cheroot is exited.
+Otherwise the argumenti(s) are treated as command(s) to be run within that image before the chroot is left.

 ### chroot into a running image